-Subject to compliance with conditions stipulated in Article 91, paragraph 1, points 1-3 and 5-7, the Director of Customs in Reykjavík can grant to those who transport goods to and from abroad or uncleared goods between customs districts in this country, a license to operate clearance warehouses for uncleared goods.
-Subject to compliance with the same conditions the Director of Customs in Reykjavík can grant to customs brokers a license to operate clearance warehouses.
+[Subject to compliance with conditions stipulated in Article 91, paragraph 1, points 1-3 and 5-7, [the Director of Customs] can grant to legal persons a license to operate clearance warehouses for uncleared goods.]
+Subject to compliance with the same conditions the Director of Customs can grant to customs brokers a license to operate clearance warehouses.

-[Transporters who do not operate clearance warehouses in their own name shall have access to sufficient storage facilities which are operated on the basis of a license according to paragraph 1.]23 paragraph 1.
+[Transporters who do not operate clearance warehouses in their own name shall have access to sufficient storage facilities which are operated on the basis of a license according to paragraph 1.]

+[The Director of Customs] shall keep a register of licensees according to paragraph 1.
 Companies other than those having been registered are not permitted to operate clearance warehouses.

-The Director of Customs in Reykjavík shall keep a register of licensees according to